githubscientist/fsdcwetb23/readme.md

 - It is used to define the character set of the HTML document.
 - It is used to define the encoding of the HTML document.

 ### CSS Position Properties

 - static: The default position.
 The element is positioned according to the normal flow of the document.
 - relative: The element is positioned relative to its normal position.
 We can use top, bottom, left, and right to move the element.
 - absolute: The element is positioned relative to its nearest positioned ancestor.
 We can use top, bottom, left, and right to move the element.
+It will be removed from the normal flow of the document.
 - fixed: The element is positioned relative to the viewport.
 It will not move when the page is scrolled.
+It will be removed from the normal flow of the document.
 - sticky: The element is positioned based on the user's scroll position.
 It will switch between relative and fixed, depending on the scroll position.